playframework/play-file-watch/RELEASING.md

 ## Releasing

-This is released from the `master` branch.
-Unless an older version needs patching, then it must be released from the maintenance branch, for instance `2.0.x` branch.
+This is released from the `master` branch (from version 1.1.13).
+Unless an older version needs patching, then it must be released from the maintenance branch, for instance `1.1.x` branch.
 If there is no maintenance branch for the release that needs patching, create it from the tag.

 ## Cutting the release